wanfangchou/Hiking-Trail-Project/README.md

 10. As a Hiker I want to __find trails by their length__ that I can Hike within my allotted time (estimate of completion time: __2 days__)

 11. As a Hiker I want to __find all trails__ so that I can see which trails are available (estimate of completion time: __1 day__)

+12. As a Hiker I want to __add a trail__ so that I can give other user's the ability to find trails I enjoy.

 ## Stakeholders
 * Project Coordinator